SeniorDesign2024/backendApp/README.md

 First, `git clone` this repository to access all the code.
 Then, to install all the dependencies run `npm install`.

-Also, create `.env` file.
-It will contain the the `DBCONFIG=` parameter.
-The value for it can be accessed using your MongoDB account.

-## Configuration
-`fix me`
+Second, you will need a `.env` file.
+The repository already contains a `.env` file that is connected to a database that was used to build this backend server.
+If you would like to use your own account, replace the `DBCONFIG` value with your own config string provided by your MongoDB account.

 ## Running the application
 To run the application, use `npm start`.